nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 1. The pre-processing stages of the notebooks are tied to the specific extract from Gloucestershire Hospitals NHS Foundation Trust, and will need modifying to work on different datasets.
 A pipeline version of this project is due for development and sharing in this repository.
 2. Data loading functionality is specific to the Azure Machine Learning environment used for this project.
-3. Feature engineering is basic, with no external datasets included in the analysis.
+3. Feature engineering is basic, with no external datasets included in the analysis, and no free-text fields used.
 4. The exclusion of minor incidents reduced the available data by 70%, and should be reviewed.

 ## Directory structure